-You should be able to see all of the IDs for the brokers you have registered in your Kafka cluster.
+You should see all of the IDs for the brokers you have registered in your Kafka cluster.

-To discover which node a particular ID is assigned, use the following command.
+To discover to which node a particular ID is assigned, use the following command:

-'''

-$ get /brokers/ids/<ID>
+\$ get /brokers/ids/<ID>

-'''

 This command returns the host name of node assigned the ID you specify.